 Why get a DNA test?

 The Health + Ancestry service also estimates the person’s genetic susceptibility for specific health traits, such as being underweight or overweight.
 Health tests can also be used to identify whether there are specific vitamins or supplements that you should take, as well as what types of exercises are most likely to work best for a person of your DNA composition.

 Once you know what you are looking for, and know which types of tests are best for you, you can research different companies that offer DNA testing services, and pick the right set of tests for your budget.
-If you decide to get a DNA test done in a hospital, you should know the cost depends on whether or not your insurance provides coverage, how much testing you get, and where you go.
+For one, many expecting parents might want to do learn more about their baby during their pregnancy.
+As such, they can go in for Prenatal gender DNA testing from GenderDX New Zealand or similar companies.
+For another, people might want to know who their biological parents are, and thus would like to take a paternity test.
+In any case, if you decide to get a DNA test done in a hospital, you should know the cost depends on whether or not your insurance provides coverage, how much testing you get, and where you go.
 The cost of paternity testing depends on why you want a test, as well as how you went about having your DNA fatherhood test performed.

 So, how much does a dna test cost?
 For a DNA paternity test performed in a certified lab, it costs $130 to $200, and that is if you are collecting the DNA at home.
 The cost for a paternity test in New Jersey (alleged father and children, or presumed father, mother, and children) starts at $199.99 and goes up from there.
 The cost of a DNA test to determine ancestral origins ranges from $49 to $200 and up, depending on what kind of information is included.